TechVoyager-rup/Diabetes-Prediction-using-Deep-Learning/README.md

 # 🩺 Diabetes Predictor

-A Streamlit web-app that screens for Type-2 diabetes risk using a pre-trained Artificial Neural Network (ANN).
+A Streamlit web-app that screens for Diabetes risk using Artificial Neural Network (ANN).
 Simply enter a patient’s basic health metrics and the app returns an **instant likelihood of diabetes** plus personalised lifestyle guidance.

 ---